The proof is in the pudding. Most managers don’t know how to give feedback effectively.

 - Approach the employee with empathy - You simply don't know what someone is dealing with outside of work.
 Remember, this is a human being who may be struggling with relationships or health issues, mental or physical.

 According to Gallup, 98% of employees will fail to be engaged if their manager gives them little or no feedback.
 Therefore, effective feedback is crucial for driving high performance and employee engagement.

 2. Capture All Goals, Expectations, And Feedback In Writing

 The number one way to remove ambiguity from expectations is to write them down somewhere easily accessible by all parties.
 This applies not only to feedback but overall goals and expectations for team members.

 It’s best practice for managers to have regularly scheduled 1:1s with each of their direct reports, ideally on a weekly basis.
 My suggestion is to use a 1:1 template that is updated in advance of the recurring meeting to keep all parties aligned and on track.

-Using a template helps organize the conversation, clarify priorities, and track progress against goals over time.
+Using a 1:1 meeting template helps organize the conversation, clarify priorities, and track progress against goals over time.
 It’s also an excellent way to prepare a direct report for an upcoming feedback conversation.
-You can find a version of a 1:1 meeting template here on People Managing People.

 Here’s how to approach this kind of conversation: